pinecoders/pinecoders.github.io/faq_and_code/README.md

 ![.](RescalingNormalizingValues.png "RescalingNormalizingValues.png")
 Note that:
 - Our indicator is the top one in the screenshot.
 Normal CCI and RSI indicators are below it.
-- At points 1 and 2 the value of CCI relative to the horizontal levels is unreliable.
+- At points 1 and 2, the value of CCI relative to the horizontal levels is unreliable.
 - We have precise, rescaled values for RSI.
 Even if the rescaled values for RSI are different than real values, they are reliable with respect to each other and to the horizontal levels.
-They are only presented on a different scale.
+They are merely presented on a different scale.
 - Normalized values for volume and CCI have become relative to their historical min/max.
-  Their values being relative to their historical min/max, they are heavily transformed and become less reliable.
+They are heavily transformed and become less reliable.
 They lose their exact proportionality.
+This is an inevitable compromise when constraining an unbounded value to a finite scale.
 - You can see the actual values for the indicators in the Data Window.

 ### How can I monitor script run time?